MicrosoftDocs/entra-docs/docs/external-id/customers/quickstart-trial-setup.md

     :::image type="content" source="media/quickstart-trial-setup/create-resource-group.png" alt-text="Screenshot of creating a resource group.":::

 1. Select **Add**.
-1. After a few seconds you'll see a notification that you successfully linked your subscription to the tenant.
+1. After a few seconds, you'll see a notification that you successfully linked your subscription to the tenant.
 From here you can switch to your upgraded tenant.

     :::image type="content" source="media/quickstart-trial-setup/switch-to-tenant.png" alt-text="Screenshot of the switch to tenant link.":::